Azure/ResourceModules/docs/wiki/The library - Module design.md

   - `Conditional` - The parameter value can be optional or required based on a condition, mostly based on the value provided to other parameters.
   - `Optional` - The parameter value is not mandatory.
 The module provides a default value for the parameter.
   - `Generated` - The parameter value is generated within the module and should not be specified as input.
+- If parameters map to resource properties, they should not contain the resource's name as it would introduce redundancy.
+For example, the `name` property of the Key Vault module should be just that and not `keyVaultName`.
+The rationale is that the consumers know that the name is for the Key Vault if they deploy its module.
+- Further, if a property value allows a single value only, there is no need to introduce a parameter for it.
+Instead it can be hardcoded into the deployment.
+For example, the name of a blobServices resource can only be `default`.
+Hence we can implement its name property directly as `name: 'default'`.
+  > Special case _Diagnostic Settings_: In cases where the resource name can be hardcoded, also the default value for the diagnostic settings name is affected.
+In those cases, we recommend to introduce an additional variable `'var name = '<theHardcodedValue>'`' (e.g., `var name = 'default'`) to be used both in the main resource's name (e.g., `'name: name'`), as well as the diagnostic settings name: `'name: !empty(diagnosticSettingsName) ? diagnosticSettingsName : '${name}-diagnosticSettings'`'.
+To make this value obvious, the description of the `'diagnosticSettingsName'` input parameter should be updated to: `'@description('Optional.
+The name of the diagnostic setting, if deployed.
+If left empty, it defaults to "<resourceName>-diagnosticSettings".')'`

 ## Variables